Daily average production

 Productive gas and oil fields in Western Germany.

-A gas and condensate development across a 1,300 km² area in the Sahara Desert, Algeria near the city of Adrar.
+A gas facility across a 1,300 km² area in the Sahara Desert, Algeria near the city of Adrar.

 Brownfield best practices have sustained production at the Ashrafi field in the Gulf of Suez.